 The descriptions below are from Precita Eyes.

-Vintage tourist postcards are employed as a template for the mural, which has the legend “Once Upon A Time In the Mission District” spelled out in images inside of its letters.
+Vintage tourist postcards are used as a template for the mural, which spells out the legend “Once Upon A Time In the Mission District” in images within its letters.

 The “M” contains “17 Reasons” and “Whiz Burger” signs, a car chase, and a burning building with an eviction notice flying out of the window.